 👉The number of passenger cars in circulation in Hungary has increased by 936,736 since 2010 and by 108,786 in the last year!

-👉Restoring the dignity of the police, increasing public safety.
+👉Restore the dignity of the police, increase public safety.
 The number of crimes has been decreasing since 2010!

-The subject of constant opposition rages is the famous saying after the 2010 victory of Fidesz-KDNP: In two weeks we will put things in order in the parts of the country that still seem hopeless today - Viktor Orbán, April 12, 2010
+The famous saying after the victory of Fidesz-KDNP in 2010 is the subject of constant opposition rallies: In two weeks we will put things in order in the parts of the country that still seem hopeless today - Viktor Orbán, April 12, 2010

-Surely there is something to be held accountable and twisted: the two weeks already sound quite ambitious, and it is not clear to me which parts of the country it was possible to say, in short, measurability is a difficult task.
+Indeed, there is something to be held accountable and twisted: the two weeks already sound ambitious enough, and it is not clear to me which parts of the country it was possible, in other words, measurability is a difficult task.

-The objective set for the police was achieved, it brought results (...)
-The presence of the police prevented crimes from occurring mainly in small settlements and in villages where there have been no police officers so far.
+The goal set for the police has been achieved, it has produced results (...)
+The presence of the police has prevented crimes from taking place, especially in small settlements and in villages where there have been no police officers so far.

-But then let’s look: what do we feel, what do we see personally (besides being FIDESZ LOP)?
+But then let’s look at: what do we feel, what do we see personally (apart from FIDESZ LOP)?
 Let’s start with a very well-known, sad phenomenon: car thefts.

-This is something that perhaps everyone may have experienced as a suffering party at least once in their lifetime.
+This is something that perhaps everyone has experienced as a suffering party at least once in their lifetime.
 Helplessness, anger, anger, financial bankruptcy.
 But on second thought, they seem to have disappeared in recent years!
-Nor can we in our circle of acquaintances now remember anyone whose car had recently been stolen, meanwhile, in the 2000s, we had to say goodbye to two of our cars in half a year.
-Yes, between 2002 and 2010, but in case the MSZP really couldn't do that, it was just a victim of the circumstances.
+In our circle of acquaintances, we can’t even remember anyone whose car had recently been stolen, meanwhile in the 2000s, we had to say goodbye to two of our cars in half a year.
+Yes, between 2002 and 2010, but if the MSZP really couldn't do that, it was just a victim of the circumstances.

-And if we start to track down the numbers, our conjecture is confirmed: IN TEN YEARS, THE NUMBER OF CAR THEFT HAS FALLED.
+And if we start to track down the numbers, our conjecture is confirmed: THE NUMBER OF CAR THEFT HAS DECREASED IN TEN YEARS.
 In 2010, another 5,864 vehicles were stolen at home, in 2019 896, in 2020 only 540 (of which 346 cars)!
 Never before have so few cars been stolen in Hungary - at least since the start of the count.

 What is the reason for this?
-The trend has shown a convincing decline since 2014, just since the special unit of the police was on duty; an independent investigation team was set up, specializing in separate car thefts.
-They no longer circle missing cars, but target specialized criminal groups, and here, too, it is more effective to eliminate the root cause than to track down the cars with a stick.
+The trend has been showing a convincing decline since 2014, just since the special police unit was on duty; an independent investigation team was set up specializing in separate car thefts.
+They are no longer circling missing cars, but targeting specialized criminal groups, and here too, proving the root cause is more effective than hitting the car with a stick afterwards.

-Saying, reading the solution is simple: do it certainly not.
-Or was it just the will that was missing before?
+Having said that, reading the solution is simple: it certainly isn’t.
+Or was it just the will that was lacking earlier?

-Because, as we know, expertise came to government in 1996 as well, it couldn't be a problem.
+Because, as we know, expertise came to government in 1996, it couldn't be a problem.

-Vezess.hu mentions two other possible reasons: the owners are also becoming more and more conscious about protecting their cars, but according to speculations, gangs specializing in theft may also have moved more in the direction of human trafficking in recent years.
+Vezess.hu mentions two other possible reasons: the owners are also becoming more and more aware of protecting their cars, but according to speculation, gangs specializing in theft may have moved in the direction of human trafficking in recent years.